mraht-apps/notie/ROADMAP.md

 Version 1.0.0
 =====================================================================
-[X] Table deleteable: Menu for table with menuitem "Delete" [ ] Changing page name should reflect on page name in navbar immediately [ ] Table rows and columns deletable
+[X] Table deleteable: Menu for table with menuitem "Delete" [ ] Pages can be deleted
+[ ] Changing page name should reflect on page name in navbar immediately [ ] Table rows and columns deletable
-[ ] Pages can be deleted
+[ ] Save/load html table from database
-[ ] Table rows as pages: UUID per row/page, internal pagename is UUID [ ] Table creation/deletion: Change Sqlite DB accordingly [ ] New column type: Reference to other tables
+[ ] Table rows as pages: UUID per row/page, internal pagename is UUID [X] Table creation/deletion: Change Sqlite DB accordingly [ ] New column type: Reference to other tables
 [ ] Column type can be chosen
-[ ] Logout button
+[ ] Page overflow auto to fit content by scrollbar whereas menu remains fixed [ ] Logout button
 [X] Choosing of filepath to database file
 [X] Encryption of the database file
 [ ] Page for images and license
 [X] Auto updater
+[X] Settings: Password can be changed

 Version 1.1.0
 =====================================================================